microsoft/ChatGPT-Robot-Manipulation-Prompts/examples/task_decomposition_virtualhome/README.md

 This folder contains the prompts used for the experiment with VirtualHome.
 Please check the README.md in this folder for more details.
 We used [gpt-3.5-turbo-16k](https://platform.openai.com/docs/models/gpt-3-5) for the experiments.
 Codes in this folder use the [OpenAI API](https://platform.openai.com/docs/api-reference) to call ChatGPT.
-If you are using the Azure OpenAI, set `use_azure` in aimode.py to True, and set `api_version` in aimode.py to '2022-12-01' (version 0301) or '2023-05-15' (any other version).
+If you are using Azure OpenAI, set `use_azure` in aimode.py to True, and set `api_version` in aimode.py to '2022-12-01' (version 0301) or '2023-05-15' (any other version).
 By default, `use_azure` is set to False.
 Directory structure should look like this:
 ```bash
 this_folder